 "Guardians of the Great Lakes"

-CDR Sean Cross assumed command of Air Station Traverse City, Michigan, in June 2013.
+Captain Sean Cross assumed command of Air Station Traverse City, Michigan, in June 2013.
 As one of the oldest air units in the Coast Guard, Air Station Traverse City has proudly served the nation and the citizens of Great Lakes since 1946.
 The unit consists of 140 active duty & civilian personnel, approximately 40 Coast Guard Auxiliarists and 220 dependents.
 Air Station Traverse City operates a fleet of five MH-65D helicopters executing Homeland Security and Maritime Safety missions throughout Lake Michigan, Lake Superior and the northern half of Lake Huron.

-CDR Sean Cross was assigned to the USCGC ACTIVE in Port Angeles, WA before reporting for Flight Training at NAS Pensacola in 1995.
+Captain Cross was assigned to the USCGC ACTIVE in Port Angeles, WA before reporting for Flight Training at NAS Pensacola in 1995.
 He was subsequently assigned to Air Station Clearwater, FL where he deployed throughout the Caribbean in support of counter drug and migrant efforts.
 He was selected for the Aeronautical Engineering program and attended the Army’s H-60 Maintenance Test Pilot Course at Fort Rucker, AL. From 2000-03, he served as the H-60 Engineering Officer at Air Station Cape Cod, MA.
 In 2002, his aircrew was awarded the Red Cross Rescue at Sea Award for hoisting five persons from a drifting barge at night during a winter Nor’easter.

 Commander Shad S. Soldano